-- Warm engine by running for a few minutes.
-(Refer to the engine operator's manual for oil & filter replacement instructions.) - Remove the oil drain hose (A, Figure 15) from the cable clamp (B) on the right-hand side of the frame and route the hose through hole in the engine deck as shown in Figure 15. - Place a small pan under the oil drain hose to catch the oil.
-Using the appropriate tools, remove the cap from the oil drain hose (A) and drain the engine oil. - After draining, replace the cap and wipe up any spilled oil.
-Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - Place an absorbent shop cloth under the engine oil filter.
-Remove the engine oil filter and replace with a new one. - Remove the shop cloth and wipe up any spilled oil.
+- 1. Warm engine by running for a few minutes.
+(Refer to the engine operator's manual for oil & filter replacement instructions.) - 2.
+Remove the oil drain hose (A, Figure 20) from the cable clamp (C) that is located on the engine deck on the right-hand side of the frame.
+Place the drain hose down through the hole (E) in the engine deck. - 3.
+Place a small pan under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the cap (B) from the oil drain hose (A) and drain the engine oil into the pan. - 4.
+After draining, replace the cap and wipe up any spilled oil.
+Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - 5.
+Place an absorbent shop cloth under the engine oil filter.
+Remove the engine oil filter and replace with a new one. - 6.
+Remove the shop cloth and wipe up any spilled oil.